-WALT revise and refine the fundamental movement skills they have already acquired: rolling, running, crawling, skipping, jumping, hopping, climbing

-WALT progress towards a more fluent style of moving, with developing control and grace.

-WALT develop the overall body strength, co-ordination, balance and agility
+WALT revise and refine the fundamental movement skills they have already acquired: rolling, running, crawling, skipping, jumping, hopping, climbing WALT rogress towards a more fluent style of moving, with developing control and grace.
+WALT develop the overall body strength, coordination, balance and agility

-WALT develop our small motor skills so that we can use a range of tools competently, safely and confidently.
+WALT develop their small motor skills so that they can use a range of tools competently, safely and confidently.
 WALT combine different movements with ease and fluency.
 WALT confidently and safely use a range of large and small apparatus indoors and outside, alone and in a group.